 For a list of free and low cost meditation groups please visit:

 For free, confidential help navigating mental health and addiction resources and support in Ontario: https://www.connexontario.ca/

 Some of the specific programs currently being offered at Village Family Health Team are listed below:

 Psycho-Educational Webinars for Mental Well-Being

-The Village Family Health Team will be offering one-hour lunch time webinars on various mental-health related topics.
+The Village Family Health Team offers one-hour lunch time webinars on various mental-health related topics, open to all, whether you are a Village Family Health Team patient or not.
 Check the website regularly for new webinars, dates, and changes.
-To receive a link to the virtual webinar registration is required.
-To register, please email Leticia at Leticia.email@example.com
+To receive a link to the virtual webinars registration is required.
+To register, please email Liz at firstname.lastname@example.org

 A Life Worth Living: Connecting to Your Values

 In this webinar we discuss the important role values play in making decisions and living a meaningful life.
 You will be walked through exercises to identify what your values are, assess whether your life is currently in line with those values and take steps to live a life aligned with what’s most important to you.